-Installing Apple’s macOS Big Sur update might be tempting, but there are some steps you should take before moving your Mac from macOS Catalina, macOS Mojave, or an older software to the company’s latest operating system.
+Installing Apple’s new macOS Big Sur 11.2.2 update might be tempting, but there are some steps you should take before moving your Mac from macOS Big Sur 11.2.1, macOS Big Sur 11.2, macOS Big Sur 11.1, macOS Big Sur 11.0.1, macOS Catalina, macOS Mojave, or older software to this version of macOS Big Sur.

-After a lengthy stint in beta, macOS Big Sur is finally available to download if you own a Mac that’s compatible with the new firmware.
+Apple’s released a surprise macOS Big Sur 11.2.2 update and it’s available to download right now if you own a Mac that’s compatible with macOS Big Sur.

-macOS Big Sur is an important update and many of you should install it in the near future.
+macOS Big Sur 11.2.2 is an important update and Mac users already running macOS Big Sur should install it in the near future.
 That being said, it’s difficult to predict how the new software will impact your Mac’s performance.

 While some of you could see a boost, others will run into frustrating bugs and performance issues.
 And that’s precisely why it’s important to do some prep work before you start the installation.
 A little work ahead of time could help you avoid serious problems.

-With that in mind, we want to help you prepare for the transition from your current version of macOS to macOS Big Sur.
+With that in mind, we want to help you prepare for the transition from your current version of macOS to macOS Big Sur 11.2.2.
 We always recommend spending 30 minutes, or more, preparing yourself and your device for the move.

-Make sure you get familiar with macOS Big Sur’s changes before you install it.
-This way you aren’t caught off guard by the numerous changes on board.
+Make sure you get familiar with macOS Big Sur 11.2.2’s changes before you install it.
+We’ve released a guide that will walk you through the most notable changes on board.